FoxxMD/multi-scrobbler/README.md

 Output is provided to stdout/stderr as well as file if specified in configuration.

-On first startup you may need to authroize Spotify by visiting a callback URL.
+On first startup you may need to authorize Spotify by visiting a callback URL.
 The default url to open is:

 ```
 https://localhost:9078/authSpotify